Travelling to the Galapagos

-Tiffani travelled to the Galapagos at the end of October, early November – and came back full of enthusiasm for the whole experience!
+We recently sent one of our passengers, Tiffany, to the Galapagos at the end of October – and she came back full of enthusiasm for the whole experience!

 “1,000 km off the coast of Ecuador, and less than two hours flying time from Quito, (the second highest capital city in the world) lie a group of tiny volcanic islands that have fascinated people from across the globe for centuries.
 The Galapagos Islands sit just off the equator, which means there’s never a bad time of year to go!
 December to May is considered the “warm season” with a more tropical climate.
 June to December is the “dry season” and the water is cooler.